RhinoW/exe-kiteboarders.co.uk/content/code-of-conduct.md

 * Take extra care at busy locations.
 On occasions, it might be too busy to launch safely unless a specific launch area is in operation.
 * Prevent kites from re-launching by weighting them with sand or other ballast; use a ballast bag to avoid damage to your kite.
 * Keep your lines away from people, animals and craft on land or water.
 Wind up your lines if leaving your kite.
 Do not leave your equipment unattended on the beach for an extended period.
-* It is recommend that a helmet or quality head protector that fits correctly is worn at all times while using kites
+* You are advised to wear a suitable helmet.
-* Use of a protective helmet may reduce the risk of death or injury.
-Consider carefully the extra risk you may be taking if you decide not to wear one.
-All children under the age of 8 years old must be supervised by a responsible adult
+* All children under the age of 8 years old must be supervised by a responsible adult
 * You should be a competent swimmer.
 Never ride so far away from the shore that you cannot swim back in an emergency.
 * Observe beach and water zoning, navigation channels and similar.
 * Unless dedicated rescue cover is available do not sail in offshore winds.
 If in doubt don’t go out.